dysonprotocol/docs/docs/names.md

 sidebar_position: 3
 ---

-# Names
+# .dys Names

-## What are Names?
+## What are .dsy Names?

-A Name is a human readable alias for an address.
+A Name is a human readable alias for an address like `example.dys`

 The main fields a Name has is: